millosh/pregolem/README.md

 If written as one word -- "pregolem" -- it's also a Serbian regional adjective with the meaning "extremely big".

+If you are interested into the stories around Pregolem, check file stories/golem.org.

 # Footnotes

 [1] https://en.wikipedia.org/wiki/Golem_XIV